MindlaBDX/mindlabdx.github.io/about.md

 ---
-layout: A propos du MindLaBDX
+layout: page
-title: A propos du MindLaBDX
+title: A propos du Mindlab
 permalink: /about/
 ---